What you need to know

 Interest and dividends are not considered unrelated business income subject to tax.
 However, investments in partnerships and publicly traded partnerships are treated as unrelated business income and subject to tax.
 Sometimes investment advisors view investments in partnerships and publicly traded partnerships the same as investments in stocks and bonds.
 However, there are very different tax consequences.
 Not only is the income from a partnership or publicly traded partnership taxable (if it is income), but the gain on the sale of partnership or publicly traded partnership interest is usually taxable as well.

-For more information about how these rules impact your not-for-profit, contact your AGH tax professional or Jennifer Allen using the information below.
+For more information about how these rules impact your not-for-profit, contact your AGH tax professional or LeAnn Stuever using the information below.

 NOTE: Any advice contained in this material is not intended or written to be tax advice, and cannot be relied upon as such, nor can it be used for the purpose of avoiding tax penalties that may be imposed by the IRS or states, or promoting, marketing or recommending to another party any transaction or matter addressed herein.